Be Prepared for a Hurricane

 Obviously, stocking up is going to have to be done well before a hurricane is in sight.
 If you live in an area where you know hurricanes frequently visit, you will want to prepare long before you need to.
 Here is what you can start doing now:

-• Put extra clothing in water safe containers.
+• Put extra clothing in water-safe containers.
+Plan on various temperature scenarios.

-• If you have an infant, be sure to have an inventory of baby food.
+• If you have an infant, be sure to have an inventory of baby food and a way to keep it cold if opened.

 If you know of other things you can’t live without, make sure you have them in an easy-to-access place.